moxgreen/django-error-logger/README.md

 # Django Error Logger

+Keep It Simple and Stupid replacement of Sentry for error logging in django project.

 A Django application that logs HTTP 500 errors to the database, capturing detailed context including user information, request details, and POST data.

 ## Features